 8.EVALUACIÓN ASSESSMENT In the case of our distance-learning university where contact between faculty and students is mediated by different new technologies and tutorisation with some classroom learning in our associated local centers, the main method of evaluation in the Degree in Political Science and Administration is the on-site in-person tests, to be held in one of our UNED associated local centers according to the schedule established by the UNED at the beginning of each academic year.
 In the course 'Comparative Public Policies in Europe' the on-site personal written test will represent at least 95% of the final grade.
 Students can earn the remaining 5% through continuous assessment, which will be added to the marks obtained in the in-person test, provided that the test has been marked with a grade of at least "5" (on 10 points).
-The continuous assessment tests (PEC) maybe organized through different methods such as response memos or short papers responding to the readings or to practical issues given by the course teaching team.
-The memo shall briefly explain the key points from the selected readings and apply it the one policy problem that the student is working on or identifies an important debate related to that policy problem or issue.
+The continuous assessment tests (PEC) are organized through different methods such as response memos or short papers responding to the readings or to practical issues given by the course teaching team and detailed in the Course "Study Guide".
+For example, the exercise shall briefly explain the key points from the selected readings and apply it the one policy problem that the student is working on or identifies an important debate related to that policy problem or issue.
 The students may also be asked to discuss the change, reform or the implementation of a public policy cross-nationally.
-The main written test, designed to assess the acquisition of specific and generic skills associated with the course 'Comparative Public Policies in Europe' will consist of several questions about the readings of the syllabus.
-The specifics of the test will be given by the teaching team at the beginning of the semester.
+The main written test, designed to assess the acquisition of specific and generic skills associated with the course 'Comparative Public Policies in Europe' will consist of four guestions (to choose 3 of them) related to the required readings of the different units of the syllabus.
+The writing space will be limited to one side of a page.
 The language of all assessment and written tests in this course will be English.